What to do if you find a dog...

 We receive dozens of emails and Facebook messages every day from people who find pit bulls or other bully breed dogs who don't want to take them to the county shelter for fear they will be euthanized.
 While this is a real concern, there is a procedure that needs to be followed when you find a dog.
 While many of the dogs may just be strays, there are dogs whose owners are worried and looking for them, and you need to give them the best chance of being reunited with their owners.

-If the dog doesn't have a microchip, at the minimum, you must call ARC to file a Found Report while you search for the owner.
+If the dog doesn't have a microchip, at the minimum, you must call ARC (or your local county shelter) to file a Found Report while you search for the owner.

 From the Montgomery County (Ohio) Animal Resource Center's website: